- Version August 2020

 • supporting administration, teacher and staff professional development and networking in sustainable waste management.

-State and local government agencies and other organisations can support schools to improve their waste management practices by:
+State and local government agencies and other organisations can support schools to improve their waste education and waste management practices by:

 • providing school administrators with knowledge, tools and training to minimise their waste to landfill and maximise their revenue from reuse or recycling